DDIS92/DDIS92.github.io/_posts/2016-07-10-Five Things to Remember When Analyzing Data.md

 a.
 Specificity: Specify as best as you can what you want to analyze.
 This will make it easier for you to come up with results.
 Here are some examples of implementing specificity when coming up with a problem statement:

   i.
 Specify a particular relationship between variables that you want to test out.
 Alternatively, specify which variable you are trying to predict.
 In my project, I was trying to determine patterns and trends in the average rank number based on certain variables.
-The variables that I was trying to find relationships for were the genre of the song, the months that the song was entered and peaked, and the length of the song.
+The variables that I was examining relationships for were the genre of the song, the months that the song was entered and peaked, and the length of the song.

   ii.
 Specify which variables you are using as metrics.
 This includes the dependent variable (i.e. the variable that you are trying to predict/analyze) and the independent variables (i.e. the variables that you hypothesize are factors that influence the dependent variable).
 This also includes how you are going to measure success/failure rates if you are going to predict an outcome.